moraneus/Google-Drive-Remove-Duplicates/README.md

 By following these cleanup instructions, you can ensure that the application no longer has access to your Google Account and that any test user permissions are removed.

-## Warning
-Moving files to the trash is irreversible through this script.
-Be careful when using the `--delete` argument.
-If you accidentally move a file to the trash, you can manually restore it from the trash in Google Drive.